gingervortex/resume/colin_bunting_resume.md

 As an engineer with creative DNA, I think with both sides of the brain.
 I'm uniquely suited to thrive under pressure, and drive small technical teams to deliver unique, innovative solutions for unique problems.

-~~I use a deeply creative background to uniquely adapt to whatever challenges are thrown my way.
-I thrive under pressure, lead small technical teams to meet project milestones, and have a deep curiosity towards just about anything.~~

-(all this says is that you lead technical teams toward deadlines, and you are curious)

 # Experience

 ## Senior Research Scientist • Sikorsky Innovations, Bridgeport CT • 2014-Present